Canadian Pacific 29: Revenue service

 In 1883, the Canadian Pacific Railway (CPR) began constructing their own steam locomotives in their own facilities in De Lorimier Avenue in Montreal, Quebec, and they discontinued that practice in 1907.
-One such group of locomotives built by the CPR was the A-1e class, a class of 4-4-0s that were initially numbered 371–400, and were built from 1886 to 1888.
+One such group of locomotives built by the CPR was the A-1e class, a class of s that were initially numbered 371–400, and were built from 1886 to 1888.
 No. 29 was originally numbered 390 as the nineteenth member of the class.
 The A-1es were initially used for pulling passenger trains on the CPR's mainline trackage.
 In the turn of the 20th century, the A-1es were relegated to branch line passenger trains and yard switching, as larger locomotives were built.
 Throughout the mid-late 1900s, the CPR decided to change the road numbers of most of their locomotives to avoid duplication and confusion, and as a result, A-1es were renumbered in 1905 to 92–96, 114–115, 206–218(No. 390 was renumbered to 217), 237–240, and 272–277.

-In the early 1910s, the CPR began selling off most of their 4-4-0s, but those that remained on their roster became modernized.
-No. 217 was sent back to the CPR's DeLorimier shops in 1912 to be rebuilt with a new boiler, modernized cylinders, larger driving wheels, a steel cab, a new tender, and a new cowcatcher.
+In the early 1910s, the CPR began selling off most of their s, but those that remained on their roster became modernized.
+No. 277 was sent back to the CPR's DeLorimier shops in 1912 to be rebuilt with a new boiler, modernized cylinders, larger driving wheels, a steel cab, a new tender, and a new cowcatcher.
 It was also renumbered again to 29.
 The locomotive was reassigned again the following year to pull mixed trains on the CPR's newly acquired branch line that lied between Norton and Chipman, New Brunswick, and the locomotive would remain in revenue service on that route for the next forty-seven years.
-By the 1950s, No. 29 became the youngest out of only three 4-4-0s that were left on the CPR's active roster, the only other two being A-2m No. 136 and A-2q No. 144.
+By the 1950s, No. 29 became the youngest out of only three s that were left on the CPR's active roster, the only other two being A-2m No. 136 and A-2q No. 144.
 The bridges of the Norton-Chipman branch could not support the weight of the then-new diesel locomotives.

-However, the three 4-4-0s were approaching the age of seventy years, and the CPR began investing in lighter diesel locomotives.
+However, the three s were approaching the age of seventy years, and the CPR began investing in lighter diesel locomotives.
 In 1959, No. 29 was sent to McAdam to be fitted with a fake diamond smokestack to take part in a centennial celebration in Caribou, Maine, a town in the United States that was served by the CPR.
-On November 6th of the following year, No. 29 made the last official steam run for the CPR by pulling a farewell to steam fantrip from Montreal to St. Lin and return, and the railway subsequently made a complete transition to diesel power.
+On November 6 of the following year, No. 29 made the last official steam run for the CPR by pulling a farewell to steam fantrip from Montreal to St. Lin and return, and the railway subsequently made a complete transition to diesel power.
 After the final run, the CPR donated No. 29 to the Canadian Railway Museum in Saint-Constant, Quebec, where it spent the next twenty-three years on static display.